≡ Menu

 Grammar Rules?
 The 10 Most Embarrassing Mistakes To Avoid post image

 Why care about grammar?
-Some of the greatest works and catchiest phrases are awful grammar.
-Whoever wrote "here's looking at you, kid" would have failed English, and "I can has cheezburger" is utterly beyond hope.
-"Good bye and good luck!" and "Can I have a cheeseburger?" would be far better grammar, yet less effective.
+Some of the greatest works and catchiest phrases use awful grammar.
+Whoever wrote “Here’s looking at you, kid” would have failed English, and “I can has cheezburger” is utterly beyond hope.
+“Goodbye and good luck!” and “Can I have a cheeseburger?” would be far better grammar, yet far less effective.
 Unfortunately… Read more

 Improve Your Writing In 7 Easy Steps